NHS racism making doctors 'anxious and depressed'

 Dr Harlow created a series of TikToks about the issue, which have had hundreds of thousands of views.

-One video, which was "tongue in cheek", shows her using stock images to recreate racist incidents at work - including being ignored by other surgeons, being called racial slurs by patients, and having a consultant say: "My wife is black!"
+One video, which was "tongue in cheek", shows her using stock images to recreate racist incidents at work - including being ignored by other surgeons, receiving racial slurs from patients, and having a consultant say: "My wife is black!"

-In her real-world day-to-day work, she says that even something as simple as not being given a scrub cap that fits over her hair - despite "asking repeatedly" - can be an isolating and humiliating experience.
+In her day-to-day work, she says that even something as simple as not being given a scrub cap that fits over her hair - despite "asking repeatedly" - can be an isolating and humiliating experience.
 She says that when she puts together a makeshift scrub cap that does fit, her colleagues laugh at her.

 "It's not just that it's embarrassing," she says.
 "It makes you feel unwelcome.
 And obviously, working in theatre your cross-infection control has to be absolutely spotless.

-"To have somebody mock you for something that you've had to do in order to comply with regulations... when you can't find a scrub cap that fits you, when you're going to be overly scrutinised for the tiniest thing, it does make you feel like you're not wanted."
+"To have somebody mock you for something you've had to do in order to comply with regulations... when you can't find a scrub cap that fits you, when you're going to be overly scrutinised for the tiniest thing, it does make you feel like you're not wanted."

 The problem is deeply ingrained for Dr Harlow.
 She comes from a family of black medics - including her granddad, mum and aunt - all of whom have experienced racism in their careers.